microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

 ## Connection setup in prompt flow

-Create a prompt flow **custom connection** to connect to cosmosdb PostgreSQL database.

-The custom connection creation in prompt flow is based on the yaml file specification on the `key:value` of your authentication information to call the database.
-You can refer to the [prompt flow connection](https://microsoft.github.io/promptflow/how-to-guides/manage-connections.html#create-a-connection).
+In prompt flow, you can create a **custom connection** to connect to the CosmosDB PostgreSQL database.
+Creating a custom connection in prompt flow is based on specifying your authentication details as `key:value` pairs in a *YAML file*.
+For more information, refer to the [prompt flow connection guide](https://microsoft.github.io/promptflow/how-to-guides/manage-connections.html#create-a-connection).

-For the SQL API for cosmos the environment will require azure-cosmos pip installed so that you can use the cosmos db custom promptflow connection within your python code.

-In this tutorial, we provide the template [conn.yaml](./source_file/conn.yaml), which have the following format keys for consuming the CosmosDB PostgreSQL database:
+In this tutorial, we provide a [conn.yaml](./source_file/conn.yaml) template, which contains format keys for accessing the CosmosDB PostgreSQL database:

 ```yaml
 $schema: https://azuremlschemas.azureedge.net/promptflow/latest/CustomConnection.schema.json